moralrecordings/mrcrowbar/README.rst

 Getting started
 ===============

 Mr. Crowbar is written in Python 3.
-(Python 2 is not supported, and there are no plans to add support due to deficiencies in the type system)
+(Unfortunately Python 2 is not supported, as there are too many quirks in the type system)

 The best way to use the tools right now is to check out a copy of the project, then `create a virtualenv for Python 3 <http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/>`_: